BondedMagnetSource

 Source chain, evidence limits, and next step

-The page now mixes public machine-design references, a peer-reviewed induction-motor redesign study, official electrical-steel data, and current IEC / EU efficiency references.
+The page now mixes public machine-design references, peer-reviewed case studies, cross-vendor official electrical-steel and PM magnet-grade data, DOE power-quality and voltage-stress guidance, NEMA standards-structure mapping for voltage-unbalance derating, current IEC standards, EU/US compliance references, US regulatory text on scope transitions and efficiency representations, and recent mineral-supply risk signals.
 Where public evidence is still thin, the gap is stated instead of filled with a generic claim.

 Public sources mapped to the conclusions